-As we move classes from traditional face-to-face classrooms to online environments, we must decide how to assess our students.
-This requires (re)determining what you want your students to learn, and thinking holistically about your plan for assessment and how you will assign grades.
-If you were intending to use a traditional exam, keep in mind that proctoring synchronous online exams is complex, and there are limited resources available for doing so.
-An alternative is to leverage the online learning environment for its opportunities for collaborating with peers, sharing multiple forms of media, and making use of interactive tools.
+There are many viable alternatives to traditional exams when assessing your students.
+Finding a good assessment strategy requires (re)determining what you want your students to learn, and thinking holistically about your plan for assessment and how you will assign grades.
+You can leverage the online learning environment for its opportunities for collaborating with peers, sharing multiple forms of media, and making use of interactive tools.
 Before deciding to maintain a traditional exam, it may be useful to think broadly about the kinds of assessments that might engage students.
 Below is a collection of suggestions to get you thinking.

 - Discussions – Online discussions can serve as a graded assessment if you pose a specific, open-ended prompt and evaluate students’ (potentially collaborative) contributions to the conversation.
 Students can share and respond to each others ideas with text, images, and videos.
 These can unfold asynchronously (over time) through Canvas’s threaded discussion boards or videos created in Voice Thread.
 Alternatively, using tools such as Webex or Zoom these discussions can happen synchronously (in real time).
 Regardless of how you format the discussion, it is critical to provide students with clarity as to how their participation will be converted into a grade.
 See example online discussion rubrics from the University of Central Florida.